TechZerkerGit/techzerker/content/posts/2021/2021-04-12-TabletPhone/index.md

 These components together formed the plan, and would double up as a budget savings vs the $75-100/mo standard smartphone plan.

 *Total Cost: **$31.00/mo***

+## Why Use a Tablet as a Phone?

+The thought process to this solution was to maintain the benefits of the smartphone, but introduce a barrier to the *always in your pocket* easy access.

+The concept being that I could still have access to apps on the go, and features like navigation.